dabund24/vahrplan/README.md

 This app is intended to be some sort of hybrid between [DB Navigator](https://bahn.de) and [Time-Space Train Planner (TSTP)](https://github.com/traines-source/time-space-train-planner).

+An earlier version of this project can be found [here](https://github.com/dabund24/Zug).

 ## Features

 This app can...